Make Beacon Hill Public

 Project Highlights

-The Spokane County Parks, Recreation and Golf Department and the City of Spokane Parks and Recreation Department will use this grant to buy 250 acres on Beacon Hill, connecting existing parks to create a contiguous 566-acre urban regional park.
-Located in the heart of Spokane County and the city of Spokane, Beacon Hill has been at the epicenter of mountain biking in the region for decades as well as a popular neighborhood area for hiking, dog-walking, trail running, and more.
-This project not only will preserve miles of trail but also an urban space that serves one of Spokane’s most distressed and disadvantaged neighborhoods.
-The County will contribute more than $2.3 million in Conservation Futures, a private grant, a grant from RCO’s Land and Water Conservation Fund, and donations of labor and land or property interest.
+Spokane County Parks, Recreation, and Golf department, in partnership with City of Spokane Parks and Recreation Department, used this grant to acquire and preserve 231 acres of Beacon Hill, connecting existing County and City parks to create a large contiguous urban regional park of 543.96 acres.
+Located in the heart of Spokane County and the City of Spokane, Beacon Hill has been at the epicenter of mountain biking in the region for decades as well as a popular recreational area for hiking, rock climbing, disc golf, dog-walking, trail running and more.
+The primary outdoor recreation opportunities provided through this grant are mountain biking and hiking.